OSGeo/gdal/doc/source/programs/gdal_raster_create.rst

     to respectively mean the special values not-a-number, positive infinity and minus infinity.

-.. option:: --size <xsize>,<ysize>
+.. option:: --size <xsize[%]>,<ysize[%]>

     Set the size of the output file in pixels.
 First value is width.
 Second one is height.
-If width or height is set to 0, the other dimension will be guessed from the resolution implied from the bounding box.
+If width or height is set to 0, the other dimension will be guessed from the resolution implied by the bounding box.
+    Values can be expressed as percentages of the size of the :option:`--like` dataset, if specified.

+.. option:: --resolution <xres[%]>,<yres[%]>

+    .. versionadded:: 3.14

+    Set the pixel resolution of the output file in CRS units.
+First value is horizontal resolution.
+Second one is vertical resolution.
+If ``xres`` or ``yres`` is set to 0, the given non-zero resolution will be applied to both dimensions.
+    Values can be expressed as percentages of the resolution of the :option:`--like` dataset, if specified.
+Note that when expressing resolution as a percentage, the value is multiplied by the pixel size, so that a value of 200% will double the pixel size, and thus halve the output size.

 Standard Options
 ----------------